siserin/blind9/doc/arm/advanced.rst

 format used in the *ip6.arpa* domain, as well as the older, deprecated *ip6.int* domain.
-Older versions of BIND 9 supported the "binary label" (also known as "bitstring") format, but support of binary labels has been completely removed per RFC 3363.
+Older versions of BIND 9 supported the "binary label" (also known as "bitstring") format, but support of binary labels has been completely removed per :rfc:`3363`.
 Many applications in BIND 9 do not understand the binary label format at all any more, and will return an error if given.
 In particular, an authoritative BIND 9 name server will not load a zone file containing binary labels.